 Is the college still operating?

 Yes!
 In fact, we were never closed.
-Fortunately, we are back in classes and safely moving forward through the new academic year.
+Fortunately, we are among the few colleges in the state who are fully operational and conducting completely face-to-face classes this academic year.

 Masks and PPE

 Will I be required to wear a mask?

 At this point, we are not requiring that masks be worn on campus, although they remain highly encouraged.
 We do reserve the right, however, to require them if the situation changes on campus to warrant masks.
 While we are avoiding conducting large gatherings like those held in past years, there are high-traffic areas (such as the cafeteria) on campus or smaller events where masks may be necessary.

 Will we be required to practice social-distancing?

 Yes.
 One of the great aspects of being a hands-on technical college is our ability to spread out across campus in the shops and classrooms.
 We have positioned classroom tables and chairs to allow for social distancing.
 We also ask students and employees to practice social-distancing when you are in areas where others are present.
 This will help to minimize the number of students and employees who have to quarantine when a case develops.